ii7102/DragonHack2024/README.md

-# Wordle ProMax
+# Wordle Assistant

 ## Description
-Wordle ProMax is an improved version of the game Wordle.
+Wordle Assistant is an improved version of the game Wordle.
 It allows users to play 1v1 games of Wordle and it has a Wordle helper that returns the best possible word for the user to choose based on their previous inputs and results.

 ## Table of Contents
 1. [Installation](#installation)